Damien-Dufour/sumo/README.md

 graphsumo() creates graphs with ggplot2 made from a scatter plot and violin plot where the median is representated by an horizontal line and the mean by a cross.

 save_pheatmap() is a small function to easily save heatmap made with pheatmap in .png or .pdf in a similar fashion to the ggsave() function.

+sumo_pal() creates a colour palette based on Hokusai's great wave off Kanagawa (I might create new ones eventually), it only works for discrete variable at the moment